anabeldorado/anabeldorado.github.io/index.md

   Figure 16
 </div>

 We analysed the 3 most and 3 least stereotypical genres identified by our clustering analysis (Figure 13) and each genre is easily recognizable.
 For example, action movies with words such as _kill_, _death_ or _battle_, or Westerns with _sheriff_, _ranch_ and _money_, and Horror with _alien_, _supernatural_ or _attack_.
 However, women both in stereotypical and non-stereotypical movies are associated with _mother_, _young_, _love_ and _beautiful_, regardless of the genre, up until the most recent decades.
-Thus, women are mostly described based on their physical appearance and their relationship to others instead of having their own personality and being someone even in absence of others.
+Thus, women are mostly described based on their physical appearance and their relationships with others instead of having their own personalities and being someone even in the absence of others.
 As opposed to men, who have a wider variety of words in every genre and mainly action words such as _kill_ and _party_.
 Nevertheless, even though we do not dive into it here, men are also stereotypically represented.
 Instead of real-life words like _father_, _caring_, or _love_, the industry clearly prioritizes strength and an emotional void.
 It therefore seems like there has been no real improvement in ***how*** women, but also men, are portrayed in the movie industry.

 ## Final Note
 It’s been a wild ride, thank you for tagging along with us!
 It’s time for a rewind.